solyarisoftware/dialogs/README.md

    ]
 ```

-Generally speaking, I see data as a specific attribute of the dalog class, so data are conceptually distinct by dialog, in a way, data are the result of a conversation, to be eventually processed by some external (to dialog) service.
+Generally speaking, I see data as a specific attribute of the elemental dialog type, so data are conceptually different for each dialog type.
+Data are the result of a conversation, to be eventually processed by some external (to dialog) service that *consume* data.

+> TODO: data management and processing concept is still incomplete and code to be refined.

 ### Separate the state-machine from language literals